strophy/dash-masternode-deploy/README.md

   - `sudo apt install python3`

 - Ansible

   Ansible repository may also be required depending on OS

-  - `sudo apt install ansible'
+  - `sudo apt install ansible`

 ## Download